 With the perpetual Internet (r)evolution, we’ve moved from print articles to blogs, from paper advertising to Google Ads and from magazine-featured spots to Facebook Pay-Per-Click.
 However, when done well, print can bring a powerful message the Web can’t.
 Gone are the days when mainstream buyer browsed classifieds in the paper for real estate deals.
-Placing ads in local well-known publications will help you with your personal branding and name recognition, but probably won’t do much directly to sell your listing, or will it?
+Placing ads in local well-known publications in Altanta or Marietta will help you with your personal branding and name recognition, but probably won’t do much directly to sell your listing, or will it?

 Today expensive print ads in glamour magazines are almost a requirement for high-end luxury real estate agents.
 Thousands of dollars every month for one or two glossy pages.
 Understandably, magazines are eye candy to behold while relaxing in your favorite chair.
 But without proper call-to-action, “pretty” is all they will remain.
 On a shelf.
 On a coffee table or in your bathroom.
 So, should you still use print ads?
 Yes, but be smart.

 If you plan to continue investing in print ads, think about how you can maximize your return.
 It’s not cheap, so do yourself a favor: stand out.
 In fact, be stunning!
 Standing out in amazing ways can actually be very simple.
 Here are a few suggestions:

 – A good rule of thumb – don’t overdo it, stay simple and to the point.